Customer Reviews

 does not have Engine Noise Level recording enabled.
 It can be

-enabled for $100.
+enabled by purchasing an upgrade key.
 Also, the unit does not include an altimeter calibration

 sheet.
 I can calibrate it for you for $75.